-In need for an expert?
+In need of an expert?

 Accelting helps you to get the best out of your accelerometer data for movement and/or sleep research.
 I can provide support and training around existing software and algorithms, help to enhance them or build entirely new digital technologies.
 Accelting does not produce its own sensor hardware but focuses on the analysis of data coming from a wide range of sensor brands, e.g. ActivInsights, Axivity, ActiGraph, Shimmer, MoviSens, ActivPal, and Empatica.